ayaangrover/sentinel/README.md

 # Sentinel Extension

 Sentinel is a browser extension designed for teachers to track tabs and manage student browsing.
+Currently, it's designed for school-managed chromebooks which do not have other applications nor the ability to uninstall the extension.

 Teacher Dashboard: [https://ayaangrover.is-a.dev/sentinel/website/](https://ayaangrover.is-a.dev/sentinel/website/)